 By 2021, Xylem has made significant progress toward reaching its 2025 targets.
 Its 2020 milestones include treating 4.3 billion m³ of water for reuse, representing 33% of its 2025 cumulative goal, and preventing 1.4 billion m³ of polluted water from flooding communities or entering local waterways.

 Additionally, it achieved a reduction of 0.7 million metric tons of CO2, representing 24% of its 2050 cumulative goal.
 Furthermore, 10 of its 22 major facilities have switched to using 100% renewable energy, and two facilities use 100% process water recycling.

 The sustainable future for wastewater management

-Green is definitely the new black, as sustainability is becoming top of mind for companies and investors alike.
-This shift towards a circular economy in wastewater management is being propelled by the disruptive startups in the industry along with innovative corporations who are embracing sustainable business solutions.
+Green is definitely the new black, as sustainability is progressively becoming a priority for companies and investors alike.
+This shift towards a circular economy in wastewater management is being propelled by disruptive startups in the industry along with innovative corporations who are embracing sustainable business solutions.

 Sustainable technologies and solutions are the way forward and are a massive new market opportunity that you will want to stay on top of.
 But in order to for all this innovation to thrive, there is an important component, and that is collaboration.

 It is through collaboration that innovation can really take off and expand.
 In that direction, Valuer's offering encompasses connecting clients with innovative companies based on technology, industry, company description, and patent features.
 After pinpointing a selection of relevant entities, our research team prepares bespoke reports highlighting companies, services, technologies, and more, aiding our clients find new business opportunities.